MiningMarsh/steamos-extensions/README.md

 I recommend only using this extension if you understand spectre-like vulnerabilities and can perform your own risk and threat assessment.

+This extension will cause reboots after updates to take longer, as it needs to reboot the system an additional time after applying the boot configuration changes.

 ### steamos-extension-nohang

 This extension installs `nohang` to help minimize system latency in low memory conditions.